Once you’ve signed up you’ll be able to post your projects and look for prospective employees.

 This winning bid amount is then held by Jobvir for the security of both virtual employee and employer .
 Only once you have marked your project as complete, will funds be released to the Virtual Employee.

 Should an Employer or a Freelancer at any time decide to cancel an accepted bid project the project will move into a disputed phase whereby Jobvir will investigate and make a decision on which party wins the dispute (See ‘Disputes Resolution’).
 Should an employer win the dispute, the employer’s initial project payment amount will be refunded.
-There is a 2.4% transfer fee on the amount refunded to cover crypto-currency network fees.

 Once you’ve accepted a virtual employees bid, your Workspace (accessible from the project page) will be your virtual office space.
 This is where you will interact with your Virtual Employee, check up on progress, communicate, swap files and ultimately complete the project.